-The Appeal Panel will consist of three members of CHS's Board including one Board member who is a tenant; or two members of the Board plus a member of the Customer Complaints Panel.
+The Appeal Panel will consist of two members of CHS's Board including one Board member who is a tenant; or one member of the Board plus a member of the Tenant Committee.
 The Panel will be chaired by a Board member and attended by a Director/Chief Executive of CHS who will act as an adviser to the Panel.
 At a hearing the tenant can be accompanied or represented by a person of their choice.

-The Appeal Panel will consider :
+The Appeal Panel will consider: